Skip to main content

 What you get

-• Memory integration: persist context across runs or update memory as a node
+• Memory integration: persistent context across runs with automatic memory updates

 from typing import TypedDict, Dict, Any, Optional, Annotated